-In the ski business, sales are typically 100 percent during the winter high season and zero percent during the low season.
-Another major downside in this business is that you have to lay off your technical reps who provide product demonstrations and are a critical part of the sales process.
+In the ski business, sales are typically 100% during the winter high season and 0% during the low season.
+Another major downside in this business is that during the off-season you have to lay off your technical reps who provide product demonstrations and are a critical part of the sales process.
 This means that many excellent reps often don’t come back the next season, which is a real pain.

 At a national outdoor retail show I talked to dozens of paddleboard companies, and C4 Waterman was the best fit.
 Its technology is different from anything else on the market, with paddleboards that are inflatable and easily transportable while most other paddleboards are made of fiberglass and have to be carried on a car rack.
-They also ascribe to four business values—balance, endurance, strength and tradition—which speaks to the kind of organization it is and includes sustainable practices, including the use of bamboo.
+They ascribe to four business values—balance, endurance, strength and tradition—which speaks to the kind of organization it is.
+C4 also utilizes sustainable practices, including the use of bamboo.

-A critical component of our partnership is C4’s willingness to think outside its box.
+A critical component of our partnership was C4’s willingness to think outside its box.
 This included selling products directly online, which they had not yet done.
 We agreed to sell C4’s product for the manufacturer’s suggested retail price and cross-promote the two companies’ products by discounting our goods.
-With each paddleboard purchase, our customers can buy a pair of RAMP skis at a discount price of $149 or a snowboard for $99.
-That is a huge incentive for a product category that is normally not discounted.
-Our goal is to have 25 percent of our sales come from paddleboards, and we are projected to hit 20 percent this year.
+With each paddleboard purchase, our customers could buy a pair of RAMP skis at a discount price of $149 or a snowboard for $99.
+That was a huge incentive for a product category that is normally not discounted.
+Our goal was to have 25% of our sales come from paddleboards, and we were projected to hit 20% in 2012.

-In addition to moving more of their product, C4 benefits from exposure through my company’s tech rep demonstrations at the Park City, Utah, reservoirs and through our marketing efforts, which are focused on major events such as the Bonnaroo music festival, Dave Matthews concerts and ESPN’s summer X Games.
+In addition to moving more of their product, C4 benefited from exposure through my company’s tech rep demonstrations at the Park City, Utah, reservoirs and through our marketing efforts, which focused on major events such as the Bonnaroo music festival, Dave Matthews concerts and ESPN’s summer X Games.

-C4 and I have a written agreement, but we didn’t get attorneys involved in writing it.
-It is more of a handshake agreement, and we both respect what the other is trying to accomplish.
+C4 and I had a written agreement, but we didn’t get attorneys involved in writing it.
+It was more of a handshake agreement, and we both respected what the other was trying to accomplish.
 We asked C4 to donate prizes for contests, which is something they normally don’t do.
 But they immediately agreed.

 Company: 1-800-GOT-JUNK, junk removal service